Celestron AstroMaster 70AZ Telescope Review (Model 21061)

 Good Accessories

-The accessories are good because they’re appropriate for the telescope.
+I think the accessories are good because they’re appropriate for the telescope.
 They’re not of the highest quality, but they work well with the AstroMaster.
 The Amici diagonal performs as expected, and there is no need to upgrade it for this scope.
 Interestingly, Celestron changed up the shape and included a grip because many observers end up grabbing it as a handle.
 It was a smart move to improve build quality for this purpose.

-The telescope also comes with a red dot finder that when installed and used correctly, it does its job and is suitable for the 70 mm aperture.
+The 7AZ telescope also comes with a red dot finder that when installed and used correctly, it does its job and is suitable for the 70 mm aperture.
 It’s not everybody’s favorite, but it can be replaced.
 The 1.25” rack-and-pinion focuser is made from plastic.
 This is to be expected for the low price, but it’s easy to use and focus.

 The two included eyepieces are 1.25” Kellners.
 The 20 mm provides 45x magnification, but you can get a longer focal eyepiece to take advantage of a wider field of view with lower magnification.
 This should be a serious consideration since the AstroMaster can be focused down to 10x power.
 The 10 mm provides a high magnification of 90x.
-While the highest theoretical magnification is 165x, you’d want to stay around 120-140x to so that you don’t compromise image quality.
+While the highest theoretical magnification is 165x, I feel you’d want to stay around 120-140x to so that you don’t compromise image quality.

 Limitations